 They’re blue, highly resolved, and lack a nucleus.
 The Irr II systems are rare and red.
 They encompass numerous types of chaotic galaxies for which there appear to be many potential causes, including the most typical outcomes of galaxy-galaxy interactions, as well as tidal distortions and cannibalism; as a result, this group is no longer recognized as a valid approach to classify galaxies.

 ◉ S0 galaxies:

 These systems have characteristics of both ellipticals and spirals and appear to be a link between the two more prevalent galaxy types.
 Hubble established the S0 class long after his initial categorization approach had become widely accepted, owing to a scarcity of severely flattened objects with otherwise elliptical galaxies-like features.
 The qualities given here are the result of Sandage’s elaboration of the S0 class.

 A luminous core is surrounded by a smooth, featureless bulge and a dim outer envelope in S0 galaxies.
-They are thin; statistical examinations of the apparent axes ratio (as projected onto the sky) show that their intrinsic minor to major axes ratios is in the range of 0.1 to 0.3.
+They are thin; statistical examinations of the apparent axes ratio (as projected onto the sky) show that their intrinsic minor to major axes ratios are in the range of 0.1 to 0.3.